 Can you visit Avebury for free?

 Yes!
-There are no restrictions like at Stonehenge and no rope to walk behind.
-You can stand up next to the stones, touch them and enjoy them – obviously being respectful and not trying to climb them though!
+You can touch the stones at Avebury Henge.
+Avebury’s Stone Circle has no restrictions like there is at Stonehenge and no rope to walk behind.
+You can stand right up next to the stones, touch them and enjoy them.

 Best time to visit Avebury

 The Stones of Avebury are open year round and there are no visiting times.